divine-ray/Servilia/Beings/Gods and Deities/The Navigator.md

 It is capable of altering starlight to guide and influence people.
 This is especially noticeable in [[Amida]] as the current [[Eternal Sea]] [[Spelljammers]] navigate using constellations.

 Primary group of worship are the [[Lunatics]] in Stargard.
-[[Serpensyll]] is the product of the lunatics trying to force a fragment of the Navigator into a vessel.
+[[Alma’ḍuṭhd]] is the product of the lunatics trying to force a fragment of the Navigator into a vessel.